mikemikhaylov/audiostudybot/README.md

 Be aware that Telegram maximum length for the audio caption is 1024, so please don't use cards with a lot of text in them.

 If you want to add a course to this repository then please just add it to this [directory](src/AudioStudy.Bot/AudioStudy.Bot.Courses/courses).
 I will do everything else myself.
-If you want to run your own instance of the bot, don't forget to add the course file as an embedded resourse in this  [project](src/AudioStudy.Bot/AudioStudy.Bot.Courses/AudioStudy.Bot.Courses.csproj).
+If you want to run your own instance of the bot, don't forget to add the course file as an embedded resource to this [project](src/AudioStudy.Bot/AudioStudy.Bot.Courses/AudioStudy.Bot.Courses.csproj).

 ## Lesson Generator
 Node.js app so you have to have Node.js installed to run it.